brodybits/cordova-windows-popup-test-app/README.md

-# Cordova dialogs bootstrap test app with Windows popups
+# Cordova Windows popup test app

-Template to play with Cordova dialogs with popups on Windows.
+Template to play with Cordova popup dialogs on Windows.
 May be used as a starter project.

 **AUTHOR:** [@brodybits (Christopher J. Brody aka Chris Brody)](https://github.com/brodybits)